Magglish/obsidian/Marcin/Książki/ML System Design/ML System Design.md

 to build an ML model to predict whether a query matches one of the frequently asked questions.
 If yes, direct the customer to the answer.
 If not, direct them to customer service.
-8. If a simple model can do a reasonable job, complex models must perform significantly better to justify the complexity.
+8. For many tasks, a small improvement in performance can result in a huge boost in revenue or cost savings.
+For example, a 0.2% improvement in the click-through rate for a product recommender system can result in millions of dollars increase in revenue for an ecommerce site.
+However, for many tasks, a small improvement might not be noticeable for users.
+For the second type of task, if a simple model can do a reasonable job, complex models must perform significantly better to justify the complexity.
+9.